Deciding Between a Career in Teaching or Social Work

 - Doctorate of social work (DSW) or PhD in social work: Doctoral-level degrees are necessary if you intend to teach social work at the collegiate level, pursue advanced areas of research, evaluate policy efficacy, or occupy advisory roles.

 To determine which degree is ideal for you, make sure you fully analyze your career goals and motivations.
+Learn more about majoring in social work.

 Questions to ask yourself when choosing between teaching and social work